Full-Stack-Development-Training/Authentication-and-Security-exercise/README.md

 # Mongoose-Encryption-exercise

 - Explore authentication and security
-- Data encryption with Mongoose-encryption
+1. Data encryption with Mongoose-encryption (main)
-- Hash passwords with MD5
+2. Hash passwords with MD5 (hashing)
+3. Salt and hash passwords with Bcrypt (bcrypt-salting-and-hashing)